 Historical villages of Beira Interior

-The region of Beira Interior is located in the central part of the country.
-There you can find a network of 12 historical villages worth exploring.
+The region of Beiras is located in the central part of the country.
+In Beira Interior you can find a network of 12 historical villages worth exploring.
 They were built before Portugal was even considered a country, meaning they are over 1000 years old and most of them served as strategic defense points.
 Some are more picturesque than others, but pretty much all of them are located on top of hills, have a castle and are surrounded by walls.
 The narrow cobblestone streets and adorable little stoned houses complete the scenery, and visiting almost feels like time travelling.
 Particularly during Winter time, Beira interior is a very peaceful destination, perfect to unwind and enjoy the natural surroundings.

 A few days on the road allow you to visit a couple of villages, discover the nearby highlights and try the delicious local gastronomy.
 If you opt to visit the ones located further north you can also venture to Côa archaeological park, famous for the high concentration of pre-historic rock engravings.
 In case you decide for the southern ones, then you can head to Serra da Estrela Natural Park, where you might even be able to play in the snow.